Generating Equality Members

 GetHashCode() methods based on

-- In the editor, set the caret within a type, at the line where you want to insert overrides for equality members.
+- In the editor, set the caret on the type name or within a type at the line where you want to insert overrides for equality members.
+If the caret is on the type name, generated code will be added in the beginning of the type declaration.

 - In the Generate pop-up menu, select Equality Members.

-If you do not select any fields, ReSharper, depending on your settings, throws new
+If there are no fields/properties in your type or you do not select any of them, ReSharper, depending on your settings, throws new

 !=) for the current type.